Innoble/playground-n4hrs6fb/statement.md

 }
 ```

 When doing the benchmark.
-You'll notice a doubling of your performance if you use enough iterations.
+You'll sometimes notice a doubling of your performance if you use enough iterations.
+Sometimes the improvement is less, but still significant.

 ## BFS without hash